MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 - [Clients](#3134-clients-section)
 - [Employees](#3135-employees-section)

-Each of those are written under and can be accessed through the links above.
+Each of those is written under and can be accessed through the links above.

 ---